yanjer/RankCompV3.jl/README.md

 #### Run your own DEG analysis

 You need to prepare two input files before the analysis: metadata file and expression matrix.
-Both of them should be saved in the `TSV` or 'CSV` format and they should be compatible with each other.
+Both of them should be saved in the `TSV` or `CSV` format and they should be compatible with each other.

 - **metadata file (required).**